 Open communication with families and loved ones is an extremely important priority for us.
 Below is the most current COVID-19 data for this community.

 - “Confirmed active cases (residents)” This number indicates the current number of residents who have tested positive.
-These residents may or may not have symptoms of the illness but have had a laboratory test indicating the presence of COVID-19.
+These residents may or may not have symptoms of the illness but have had a test indicating the presence of COVID-19.
 These residents are cared for with enhanced infection control techniques by our dedicated staff.
 Residents who test positive for COVID-19 reside separately from those who test negative to limit the spread of the illness.
-As each resident’s condition improves, retesting is conducted to confirm their recovery.

 - “New cases in the last 72 hours (residents)” This accounts for the number of residents newly diagnosed.